libigl/libigl/tutorial/tutorial.md

 an half-edge data structure (OpenMesh, CGAL), or a pointer based indexed structure (VCG).

-In libigl, serialization is much simpler, since the majority of the functions use basic types, and pointers are used in very rare cases (usually to interface with external libraries). libigl bundles a simple and self-contained XML serialization framework, that drastically reduces the overhead required to add serialization to your applications.
+In libigl, serialization is much simpler, since the majority of the functions use basic types, and pointers are used in very rare cases (usually to interface with external libraries).
+Libigl bundles a simple and self-contained XML serialization framework, that drastically reduces the overhead required to add serialization to your applications.

 Assume that the state of your application is a mesh and a set of